 The #112 pan-European emergency number can be called for any type of emergency.

 With this number, non-French speakers will have no problem communicating their issue thanks to interpreters assistance!
 The #112 interpreter will put the local French SAMU, fire brigade or police on the line and will provide comprehensive explanation/interpretation either in your mother tongue or in English.
 The #112 have interpreters from 40 languages but may not have the relevant interpreter available at every minute.
+English remains the most current available language.

 This number should be called when travelling to another European country, to get the assistance needed.